 Games Social: Friday, 9:30 PM

-A games social will be held on Thursday night at 7:30 p.m.
-NCHE will provide cards and board games.
+A games social will be held on Friday night from the closing of the talent show until 10:45 p.m.
+NCHE will provide cards, board games and group games.

-NCHE will host an alumni coffee social on Thursday night after the games from 9:15 to 10:15 p.m.
+NCHE will host an alumni coffee social on Thursday night after the dance from 9:35 to 10:45 p.m.
 Check at registration for the location.

 College Fair: Friday, 10:00 AM to 3:00 PM

 This is an opportunity for students to meet and talk with college recruiters who are interested in homeschooled students.
 This will be open 10:00 a.m.-3:00 p.m. on Friday and is located the Garden Terrace of the Embassy Suites.
-See the list of colleges here.
+In April you can find the list of colleges here.

 Special Workshops for Teens

 It is a priority of the NCHE conference to offer quality workshops for our homeschooled teens.
+This year we are particularly excited to share our teen focused speakers with your family.
 Parents are welcome, of course, but these talks are suitable for teens to attend on their own.
 If you have teens, or if you are a teen, these should be a must!
-See schedules in the menu, second tab for the times for these talks.
+The teen talks will be chosen and listed in January.